pachyderm/docs-content/latest/build-dags/tutorials/_index.md

 beta: false
 ---

-The following pipeline tutorials in this section walk you through how to build a variety of pipelines using {{% productName %}}.
-It is recommended to complete the tutorials in order from left to right, as each tutorial builds upon the skills and concepts learned in the previous tutorial.
+The following pipeline tutorials in this section walk you through how to build a variety of pipelines using {{% productName %}}. **It is recommended to complete these tutorials in order from left to right**, as each tutorial builds upon the skills and concepts learned in the previous tutorial.

 If you are already familiar with how to build your own Docker images, you can start with the [Standard ML Pipeline]({{< ref "basic-ml" >}}) tutorial.